Earn 3 college credits

-- Open to high school students entering their junior or senior year Fall 2014.
+- Open to high school students entering their junior or senior year Fall 2018

 Are you looking for a challenging program that will give you valuable college experience?
 Does spending two weeks living and learning on a college campus on the Maine coast sound exciting?
 Would you like to earn three college credits before you even enter college?
-If you answered “Yes” to any of the above questions, UNE Early College is the program for you!
+If you answered “Yes” to any of the above questions, UNE Early College is the program for you.

-- Experience college life on the Maine coast this summer.
+- Experience college life on the Maine coast this summer

-- Immerse yourself in a subject that interest you, and work with faculty involved in the latest neuroscience research.
+- Immerse yourself in a subject that interest you, and work with faculty involved in the latest neuroscience research

-- Get advice about the college application process and how to apply for financial aid.
+- Get advice about the college application process and how to apply for financial aid

 Tour our nationally recognized facilities, and work with our world-class faculty members—a select group of dedicated educators who have earned UNE the ranking of “one of the best regional universities in the North,” according to U.S. News & World Report.

-- Visit some of New England's most beautiful beaches.
+- Visit some of New England's most beautiful beaches

-- Go to a Portland Seadogs baseball game.
+- Go to a Portland Seadogs baseball game

-- Browse the Portland Waterfront and historic “Old Port.”
+- Browse the Portland Waterfront and historic Old Port

 Dorms and UNE Life

+Our dorms are close to the classes and dining hall.
+This will be a good opportunity for you to experience dorm life and living with a roommate.
+Rooms include two desks and two beds.
+A dorm counselor/teaching assistant will be in residence with you.
 Several of your weekday evenings may be spent with homework and projects, but there will be plenty of opportunities to socialize and explore the area.
-You will have access to UNE's sports and recreational facilities, including our six-lane pool, weight room, basketball courts, and sandy beach!
+You will have access to UNE's sports and recreational facilities, including our six-lane pool, basketball and volleyball courts, and sandy beach!
 Other leisure activities include movies, campfires and cookouts.

 Tuition and Related Fees

-Room and Board
+- Room and board

 Early College Program